 Unfortunately a growing number of businesses have been leaving waste and bins out on public land outside of the allocated areas and times and we have reached the point where the volume of waste has outgrown the capacity of the collection points.

 The images below illustrate this:

-Council land, or the collection points will no longer be available as a place to store or manage commercial waste and recycling.
+Council land, or the collection points are no longer be available as a place to store or manage commercial waste and recycling.
 This means businesses will need to store waste and recycling onsite and arrange an ‘on property’ service.

 We know there are many businesses which already manage their own waste and recycling on site.
 But for those which don’t, please take some time to consider a plan for the waste produced by your business.

 As a local business owner, we know you take pride in our town being tidy, safe and welcoming for locals and visitors and we are committed to making positive changes to address the issues raised.Close